bxxf/supertools/README.md

 const results = {};

 for (const state of states) {
-  const data = await query_database({
+  // be careful with this - using raw sql tool call can lead to injection or dangerous queries const data = await query_database({
     sql: `SELECT SUM(revenue) FROM sales WHERE state = '${state}'` });